jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 400px; left: 340px;">Flexibility</h1>

 !SLIDE
-.notes If you value those goals and want to learn more about Rodauth, check out rodauth.jeremyevans.net for details.
+.notes If you value these goals and want to learn more about Rodauth, check out rodauth.jeremyevans.net for details.

 <img src="../../file/rodauth.svg" width="400" style="position: absolute; top: 50px; left: 400px;"/>
 <h1 style="text-align: left; margin-left: 100px; margin-top: 580px; font-size: 70px;">http://rodauth.jeremyevans.net</h1>

 !SLIDE
-.notes I would like to end this presentation by discussing some ideas I would like to take with you, not specifically related to Rodauth.
+.notes I would like to end this presentation by discussing some ideas I would like you to take with you, not specifically related to Rodauth.

 <h1 style="font-size: 200px; position: absolute; top: 180px; left: 220px;">Takeaways</h1>

 !SLIDE
 .notes First, prefer longer passwords over shorter but more complex passwords.
-As I showed earlier, longer passwords can be significantly more secure than shorter but more complex passwords.
+As I showed earlier, longer passwords can be significantly more secure than shorter but more complex passwords, and are often easier to remember.

 <h1 style="font-size: 100px; position: absolute; top: 180px; left: 220px;">Prefer</h1>
 <h1 class="white" style="font-size: 150px; position: absolute; top: 240px; left: 120px;">Longer</h1>
 <h1 style="font-size: 100px; position: absolute; top: 380px; left: 220px;">Passwords</h1>

 !SLIDE
-.notes Second, if you store passwords, always use bcrypt or scrypt as the password hash.
+.notes Second, if you store password hashes, always use bcrypt or scrypt as the password hash.
 For important passwords, such as administrative passwords, consider using a higher than default cost factor.

 <h1 class="white" style="font-size: 200px; position: absolute; top: 340px; left: 120px;">Use</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 460px;">bcrypt</h1>